frmi/sw605f14-latex/README.md

 	</ul>
 	<li>When talking about activities as a concept, inline listings are not used</li>
 	<li>When talking about activities as classes, inline listings ARE used</li>
+	<li>When talking about methods, add two parenthesis to the end</li>
 </ul>

 Furthermore, the following commands are used: